-To reach beyond your family surname and to study those families to whom you are most closely related is the purpose of this website.
-Assuming you are a member of this cluster, an issue we will discuss in more detail below, we have only genetic genealogy and the occasional historial record to guide us in understanding our larger family.
-By first reconstructing the ancestral haplotypes for each of the members various surnames, and then fitting these pieces together, we can hopefully reconstruct our larger family tree.
+Assuming you are a member of this cluster, an issue we will discuss in the next section, we have only genetic genealogy and the occasional historical record to guide us in understanding our larger family.
+By reconstructing the family trees for each of the members various surnames, and then fitting these pieces together, we can hopefully reconstruct our larger family tree.

 How do we identify cluster members?